Organizer of neo-Nazi group gets 3-year sentence for intimidation campaign aimed at Jews, journalists

 Two other members of the group, Johnny Garza and Taylor Ashley Parker-Dipeppe, have already pleaded guilty and been sentenced.
 Garza received a 16-month prison sentence and Parker-Dipeppe was sentenced to time served in jail.

-The fourth defendant, Kaleb Cole, the leader of the group, is fighting the criminal case and awaits trial.
+The fourth defendant, Kaleb Cole, the alleged main leader of the group, is fighting the criminal case and awaits trial.

 Agents broke the case with the help of an informant, who claimed that Cole once answered his door in full Knights of the Ku Klux Klan regalia, including the pointed hood.
 Court documents contain photographs of Cole with neo-Nazi extremists in Europe posing in skull masks outside the gates of the Nazi death camp at Auschwitz.